mklose/hue4junit/README.md

-This library provides a junit5 TestExecutionListener for [Philips hue lights ](https://www2.meethue.com/en-us) to indicate junit test run results by turning light bulbs green or red.
+This library provides a JUnit5 TestExecutionListener for [Philips hue lights ](https://www2.meethue.com/en-us) to indicate JUnit test run results by turning light bulbs green or red.

 # how to
 ## setup hue